BitPay Alternatives (2026): No-KYC and Lower-Fee Options

 What are the best BitPay alternatives in 2026?

-The best BitPay alternatives in 2026 are CryptoGate (no KYC, 0% per-transaction fee on a flat monthly plan, non-custodial), Coinbase Commerce, NOWPayments and CoinPayments.
+The best BitPay alternatives in 2026 are GriffNode (no KYC, 0% per-transaction fee on a flat monthly plan, non-custodial), Coinbase Commerce, NOWPayments and CoinPayments.
 Which one is right for you comes down to three things: the fee model, whether you are willing to complete identity verification, and whether you want funds to settle into your own wallet or into a provider-held balance.
-If your priority is no KYC and keeping custody of your own money, CryptoGate is the closest fit; if you want a familiar ecosystem or the widest coin list, the others have their place.
+If your priority is no KYC and keeping custody of your own money, GriffNode is the closest fit (see the full BitPay comparison); if you want a familiar ecosystem or the widest coin list, the others have their place.

 BitPay is a long-established, reputable processor, and for many businesses it is a perfectly good choice.
 This guide is not a takedown.
 It exists because merchants search for "BitPay competitors" and "alternative to BitPay" for specific, legitimate reasons, and the honest answer is that the right gateway depends on what you actually need.
 Below we explain why merchants look elsewhere, compare the leading options on the figures that matter, and help you choose.